astr0n8t/nixos-gitops/README.md

 And then the image is mounted at `/tmp/fs` Unfortunately, a normal chroot won't exactly work here but you can still do whatever you need.

-And then when you're done umount like so:
+And then when you're done umount:
 ```
 sudo umount /tmp/fs
 sudo losetup -d $LOOP_DEV